 And she's right about this.

-Uh think about put yourself in a situation, those of you who have children, imagine hating your neighbor more than you love your kids and are willing to send your kid off to die in order to harm your neighbor.
+Think about, put yourself in a situation, those of you who have children, imagine hating your neighbor more than you love your kids and willing to send your kid off to die in order to harm your neighbor.

-Just try to put this in some sort of perspective, different from what the conventional wisdom is as it's presented by uh the the same voice after same voice, after the same voice in the drive-by media.
+Just try to put this in some sort of perspective, different from what the conventional wisdom is as it's presented by the same voice after the same voice in the drive-by media.

 Welcome, sir, to the EIB network.